Skip to navigation

 Moni

-I feel change: everybody does, when it happens relatively quickly.
+I feel change; everybody does, especially when it happens relatively quickly.
 Whether the reaction is a scared 'We Fear Change' or a mellower 'Go With The Flow', humans have an uncanny knack of knowing when something is amiss, when things aren't quite what they used to be, when the gods are rolling the proverbial dice.
 As I write this, I'm feeling a change.